florianpircher/Glyphs-Scripts/README.md

 ### Make Window Opaque

 Sets the alpha value of the frontmost window to 1.
-Helpful to reset the effects of the “Make Window Transparent” script.
+Helpful for resetting the effects of the “Make Window Transparent” script.